 This depends on your level of CIM membership.

-- If you are an ACIM, you continue to log 35 hours of CPD each year.
+- If you are an ACIM, you continue to log 35 credits of CPD each year.

 - MCIM’s and FCIM’s to complete four reflective statements during each CPD year

 - Chartered Marketers must have current CIM membership

 What do I get as a Chartered Marketer?